Multiple Bitcoin-related Exchange Traded Funds (ETFs) Withdrawn on SEC’s

 Bitcoin’s popularity in the last year has swayed many institutional investors to formulate Bitcoin-related investment and trading products.
 The launch of Bitcoin Futures Contracts by the CBOE and the CME has provided more fodder to this.

-In the last month. many financial firms are seen lining up at the SEC’s doors to receive permission to open exchange-traded-funds (ETFs) tied to Bitcoin.
-Almost all of the ETFs that have been filed till now are said to be following the price movements of the Bitcoin futures contracts rather than following the price fluctuations in Bitcoin prices.
+Over the past month, many financial firms have lined up at the SEC’s doors to seek approval for launching exchange-traded funds (ETFs) tied to Bitcoin.
+Almost all of the filed ETFs track the price movements of Bitcoin futures contracts instead of directly following Bitcoin’s price fluctuations.

 However, a major disappointment has arrived on the way for these firms and its investors as the U.S. Securities and Exchange Commission has asked to withdraw these proposals sighting issues relating to its valuations and liquidity.